 And one more thing – sometimes “hilarious” Uncle Barry isn’t the best choice to MC your reception, or your guests might just want to be guests and not be put to work.
 Give Monty a holler about MCing too.

 Kez has rocked over 700 ceremonies for Newcastle brides and grooms with her fun, relaxed approach to weddings.

 LGBTQIA+ friendly and all together understanding chick her weddings are full of personality, non traditional and definitely not boring!

 Nail those nuptials with our favourite yarn-spinning, whiskey-drinking’ celebrant.
 Julie is one belly-laughing’, ray o’ sunshine who will brighten your day.

 She is not only a fabulous celebrant, she’s also highly organised, a talented multi-linguist, and has a glorious Irish accent that will leave your guests swooning.

 Home Brand Weddings

-Kelly Lawson is an authorised marriage celebrant offering affordable ceremony solutions to couples wanting to host smaller, no frills or fluff weddings for 5-20 guests.
+Kelly Lawson is an authorised marriage celebrant offering affordable elopement and ceremony solutions to couples wanting to host smaller home-based events with 5-50 guests.

 Jaya Bargwanna Celebrant